A delightful fall table centerpiece showcases a brown owl figure surrounded by mini pumpkins, autumn leaves, and moss.

 A ceramic jug overflowing with fall flowers sits at the center of a wooden dining table, glowing in natural light.

 I go back to dahlias, mums, and marigolds every single year.
 You can mix them up however you like, but those three always pull it together beautifully.
-Most of the time I use a chunky ceramic vase or this old rustic jug I found at a thrift store years ago.

 A pumpkin used as a vase holds fall flowers and decor on a warmly lit dining table.